mdbevilacqua/flaskhue/README.md

 ```
 bash key_gen.sh

+bash is_on.sh
 ```

-Copy the key into 'hueconf'
+Copy the key intoconf'

 ## Setup the python3 environment: